No Really: Teach Your Toddler Perfect Pitch

 "If your son or daughter has a keyboard at home, use stickers to label the notes with whatever symbols they understand first," she says.

-If your child recognizes barnyard animals or pictures of family members or colors before he or she recognizes letters, label the keyboard with animal, family, or color stickers.
-(All G's get a cow, all F's get a pig, etc.) This encourages your budding Beethoven to pair tone with meaning -- any meaning works! -- which you can then switch to note names once you child knows his or her letters.
+If your child recognizes barnyard animals. pictures of family members, or colors before he or she recognizes letters, label the keyboard with animal, family, or color stickers.
+(All G's get a cow, all F's get a pig, etc.) This encourages your budding Beethoven to pair tone with meaning—any meaning works!—which you can then switch to note names once your child knows his or her letters.

-(You can hear examples of the tritone paradox and more cool auditory illusions at Diana Deutsch's faculty homepage.)
+You can hear examples of the tritone paradox and other cool auditory illusions at Diana Deutsch's faculty homepage.